o3de/o3de.org/content/docs/userguide/waf-files-spec-file.md

+description: ' Use Waf spec files to specify which modules to include in your build configuration in &ALYlong;. '
+slug: waf-files-spec-file
+title: Waf Spec Files (*.json)
+---
 # Waf Spec Files \(\*\.json\)<a name="waf-files-spec-file"></a>

 You use Waf spec files to specify which modules to include in a build configuration\.
 All settings are mandatory if not explicitly stated otherwise\.